How to Fish a Chatterbait: Expert Tips and Tricks

 One good rule of thumb for when to use the chatterbait is simple: when all other baits and lure presentations don’t seem to work, try a chatterbait.

-Learning when and where to use a chatterbait is something that is best done on the water.
+Learning when and where to use a chatterbait is best done on the water.
 It’s important that you practice and learn the different ways you can use the chatterbait in the lakes and ponds where you fish for bass.
-You’ll find, as many other anglers have, that this unique lure is quite possibly one of the best fish-catching innovations that has emerged in recent years.
+As many other anglers have, you’ll find that this unique lure is quite possibly one of the best fish-catching innovations that has emerged in recent years.